How do I know if I’m a good candidate for LASIK?

 What is the cost of LASIK?

 The cost of refractive surgery can vary depending on which procedure you have done (LASIK or PRK).
 Our refractive team will thoroughly discuss these options with you and the cost of your procedure will be provided in advance.
-Low-interest financing programs are available through Relf EyeCare Specialists.
+The surgery alone ranges from $1750 – $2250 per eye.
+This doesn’t include all of the care leading up to the surgery, drops, etc as these elements are specific per patient.

 Does insurance cover LASIK?